 Click on Install WordPress, then select your domain name and populate the fields with your admin email, title of your site, and admin username.
 After the install is complete you’ll receive an email that allows you to login to the WordPress backend.

 Obviously, there’s a lot more you can do within your cPanel.
-But, the five items above are commonly requested by beginners.
+But, the five items above are commonly requested by people who want to learn more about cPanel for beginners.

 Any other common tasks you use cPanel for?
-Share your favorites in the comments below.
+Share your favorite cPanel tips in the comments below.